tobymao/18xx/TILES.md

   the track to it is rendered; track to offboards are pointed
 - **path**
-    - **a** and **b** - *required* - the two points connected by this path; can be integer to indicate edge number, an underscore followed by an integer to refer by index to a city/town/offboard defined earlier on the tile, or `junction` to refer to the center point of a Lawson-style tile
+    - **a** and **b** - *required* - the two points connected by this path; can be integer to indicate edge number, or an underscore followed by an integer to refer by index to a city/town/offboard/junction defined earlier on the tile
     - **track** - broad/narrow/dual/line/dashed; this option is not yet
       implemented, so track is always broad
 - **label** - large letter(s) on tile (e.g., "Chi", "OO", or "Z")